UVic-Data-Science-for-SE/course/README.md

 Grades and any interviews or videos are distributed via Brightspace for privacy compliance.

 This course is a synchronous in-person-only offering.
+I will attempt to record the lectures, but the cameras are not great, and the class has discussions etc when I will turn off the recording.

 Many course activities (such as group design activities, chat sessions) will expect synchronous participation (i.e. at the scheduled time).
 Students should plan to attend all course components.
 Courses will not be able to accommodate personal scheduling issues, including time zone variations (from Pacific Daylight time).
-Online sessions, if any, will be hosted using Zoom video conferencing sessions, some of which will be recorded.

 The university and the Faculty of Engineering has a strong mandate to support Equity, Diversity and Inclusion: https://www.uvic.ca/engineering/about/equity/index.php
 We as a teaching team will do what we can to create a positive, safe, and supportive environment for you to participate in all components of this course offering.
-I (the instructor) appreciate all feedback from you and ask that you feel free to message me to voice concerns or to arrange a time to discuss virtually in-person.
+I (the instructor) appreciate all feedback from you and hope that you feel free to message me to voice concerns or to arrange a time to discuss virtually in-person.

 You are expected to be respectful of other students and the instructor/TAs: mute your microphone if you are not talking, participate by providing input, and asking questions using inclusive language and behavior.